AmineF-collab/Amine-retake-crypto-project/README.md

   use /tamper <object_id>

-  expected:
+  expected :

-  Client side:
+  Client side :

   <img width="425" height="37" alt="image" src="https://github.com/user-attachments/assets/1ec153e1-a7da-4db3-bd95-547e7f2d6eee" />

-  Server side:
+  Server side :

   <img width="240" height="20" alt="image" src="https://github.com/user-attachments/assets/e331136f-ce32-4472-b279-c6b96a837b15" />

 - Now send two other object with the same method than above

-- And we can see all the object with the list command
+- And we can see all the object with the list command :

   use /list

-  expected:
+  expected :

-  Client side:
+  Client side :

   <img width="488" height="80" alt="image" src="https://github.com/user-attachments/assets/9a8e11fd-1641-4fc0-a9bd-79ce53c2744c" />

-  Server side:
+  Server side :

   <img width="230" height="19" alt="image" src="https://github.com/user-attachments/assets/20f17c04-3f8c-47a6-a8aa-fefd0b7b090d" />

-- Too finish we can verify all the objects:
+- Too finish we can verify all the objects :

   use /verify_all

-  expected:
+  expected :

-  Client side:
+  Client side :

   <img width="508" height="399" alt="image" src="https://github.com/user-attachments/assets/157a6a5a-fbe7-4a74-9e32-facf13b9aa44" />

-  Server side:
+  Server side :

   Verify_all is the verify function but with all the object so it called the command list first to have all the object and then verify each object